arik-so/SwiftLightning/Documentation/Primitives.md

 Running [Valgrind](https://www.valgrind.org/) with LLVM's [LeakSanitizer](https://clang.llvm.org/docs/LeakSanitizer.html)
 should help you get your host implementation leak-free production-ready.

-## Fixed-length-tuples
+## Fixed-length-types

+There are certain data types that are comprised of a fixed number of primitives.
+If your language does not support length-annotated types, or fixed-length arrays whose size is known a priori and immutable, you may need to circumvent this issue by relying on tuples, as is the case in Swift.

-Your language may not support fixed-length-types, but there are certain exposed types that take data not by reference, so the exposed method may present itself as one taking `n` parameters of the type `UInt8`.
-Here, the only thing that changes is `n`:
+Typically, you should encounter such exposed (typically binary) types that take data not by reference, so corresponding exposed methods that take those types as arguments may instead present themselves as taking a tuple of single bytes in your environment.

+In Swift, it would be a tuple comprised of `n` elements of the type `UInt8`.
+The most common such types are listed below, where the only variable is `n`.

 ### SecretKey